 As the world's oldest pharmaceutical and chemical company, we attach great importance to responsible governance and entrepreneurship.
 This is also reflected by the compensation of the members of the Executive Board of Merck KGaA, Darmstadt, Germany.
 Unlike management board members of stock corporations, they are not merely employed members of a corporate board.
 Rather, they are personally liable general partners of both Merck KGaA, Darmstadt, Germany, and the general partner E. Merck KG, Darmstadt, Germany, and in this capacity they receive profit sharing from E. Merck KG, Darmstadt, Germany.
 Owing to the legal form as a KGaA (corporation with general partners), the stipulations of the German Corporate Governance Code concerning the compensation of management board members of publicly listed German stock corporations as well as the individual disclosure thereof do not apply to the Executive Board members of Merck KGaA, Darmstadt, Germany.
-Nevertheless, we have decided to comply with the requirements of the German Corporate Governance Code in the version dated February 7, 2017.
+Nevertheless, we have decided to comply with the recommendations of the German Corporate Governance Code in the version dated February 7, 2017.
+The Compensation Report for the coming fiscal year and on the revised compensation system for the Executive Board will be based on the recommendations of the German Corporate Governance Code in the version dated December 16, 2019.

 The compensation paid to the members of the Executive Board takes into account the responsibilities and duties of the individual Executive Board members, their status as personally liable partners, their individual performance, and the economic situation, as well as the performance and future prospects of the company.
+At the same time, the compensation should create a high long-term ambition for the members of the Executive Board while also protecting against disproportionality.

-Furthermore, Executive Board compensation orients towards the external peer environment of Merck KGaA, Darmstadt, Germany, meaning in comparison with other German blue-chip companies as well as international competitors.
+Furthermore, Executive Board compensation is oriented toward the external peer environment of Merck KGaA, Darmstadt, Germany, meaning in comparison with other German blue-chip (DAX[®]) companies as well as international competitors.
 The relationship between Executive Board compensation and the compensation of top management and the workforce as a whole continues to be taken into account, also in a multi-year assessment.
 The Personnel Committee regularly commissions an independent compensation consultant to review the appropriateness of the compensation.